MitchDarrow/HHC_2025/act1_intro_to_nmap_mjd.md

 ## Solution Overview

-This objective is designed to test fundamental knowledge needed for using NMAP.
+This objective is designed to test fundamental knowledge of the Nmap tool.
 Nmap is an essential tool in the penetration testers toolkit, used to discover open ports and services.

 | Activity           | Primary Tactic | MITRE ATT&CK Technique ID             | MITRE ATT&CK Technique Name |
 | :-----------------------: | :--------------------------------: | :-----------------------: | :--------------------------------: |